incoming-inc/ios-template-app/existing-project.md

 bridging header](https://github.com/incoming-inc/ios-template-app/blob/master/Swift/ISDK-Bridging-Header.h)
 to their project to be able to use the Incoming PVN sdk.

-### Configure push remote notifications ###

-*Note*: The SDK reverts to periodic polling in the absence of Apple Push Notifications provisioning.
-You can therefore test the SDK functionality without completing this step, but it is necessary in production.

 ### Add code to your app delegate ###